balkan-archaeology/balkan-archaeology.github.io/_abstracts/mehmet-karaucak.md

 ---
 layout: abstract

-title: "Over the hills and far away: Reassessing the <sup>14</sup>C
+title: "Over the Hills and Far Away: Reassessing the <sup>14</sup>C
-        chronological frameworks of the 5th Millennium BC between Iran and Southeastern Europe"
+        Chronological Frameworks of the 5th Millennium BC Between Iran and Southeastern Europe"

 author: "Mehmet Karaucak"